daytonaio/daytona-provider-azure/CONTRIBUTING.md

 ## Provide Feedback

-You might find things that can be improved while you are using the Daytona Provider Sample.
-You can help by [submitting an issue](https://github.com/daytonaio/daytona-provider-sample/issues/new) when:
+You might find things that can be improved while you are using the Daytona Azure Provider.
+You can help by [submitting an issue](https://github.com/daytonaio/daytona-provider-azure/issues/new) when:

-* When the Provider Sample crashes or you encounter a bug that can only be resolved by restarting Daytona.
+* When the Azure Provider crashes or you encounter a bug that can only be resolved by restarting Daytona.
 * An error occurs that is unrecoverable, causes workspace integrity problems or loss, or generally prevents you from using a workspace.
-* A new feature or an enhancement to an existing feature will improve the utility or usability of the Daytona Provider Sample.
+* A new feature or an enhancement to an existing feature will improve the utility or usability of the Daytona Azure Provider.

 Before creating a new issue, please confirm that an existing issue doesn't already exist.